Wednesday, 13 November 2024

 There has been a lot of conjecture about how much shooting and hunting do or do not inject into the economy, but in the last study it was over $200 million into the economy.
 That is not chump change; that is a fair whack, basically, of expenditure that is completely by choice.
 About 69 per cent of that $200 million – roughly $140 million, bearing in mind I am a politician, not a mathematician – goes to quite a struggling part of this state, and that is the rural and regional economy. $140 million might not seem a lot to a chamber where we talk in tens or hundreds of millions or billions, but 140 million bucks to, say, the servo up at Kerang or 140 million bucks for a motel out in the north of the state or the east of the state – not that there are any ducks in Gippsland, of course –

 There are still large tracts of some existing national parks that could be used by recreational hunters.
-Currently they are just culled, so it is not like the deer are not being shot.
+Currently, the deer are just culled, so it is not like they are not being shot.
 But there are also some, such as Wilsons Prom, where an organised cull is the only way to do it.
 Some time ago I did not watch actual shooting, but I did watch the behind the scenes of the culling.
 To keep people safe – because it is a tourist attraction – they shut off every possible avenue they could find, yet people still made it through.
 They had Parks Victoria people supervising hunters that had proven their abilities.
-I saw that there were avenues of where you could shoot and could not shoot, and in the end it diminishes the take but it makes it safer given the small area and where it is.
+I saw that there were avenues where you could shoot and could not shoot, and in the end it diminishes the take, but it makes it safer given the small area and where it is.

 We look at what we have got going around now, and there are opportunities.
 Opportunity knocks every once in a while, and I believe that whilst public land is a conversation we are having, we should look and think about this practically.
 The practicality is that we are removing deer from the environment.
 National parks as they stand, even where you can hunt deer, present quite some problems.
 If you are out hunting a deer and you see a feral cat go past or a feral dog – not a dingo, but a feral dog – or any other thing that has been declared a pest, you cannot shoot it.
 If you shoot the pest animal while you are in a national park and get caught, you will lose your licence and be charged even though you can hunt a deer, which also torpedoes the idea of making deer a pest unless you want to shoot less of them.

-Some people want them to be declared pests.
-In fact the amount of times over the last 10 years – and it has been 10 years I have been in here – I have had to explain to people from all over the political spectrum as to why making deer a pest would be bad surprises me.
+Some people want deer to be declared pests.
+In fact the amount of times over the last 10 years – and it has been 10 years I have been in here – I have had to explain to people from all over the political spectrum why making deer a pest would be bad surprises me.
 If deer are declared a pest, then the landowner is required to control them at the landowner’s cost.
 Game animals are managed by the government, and therefore in this case we pay to hunt game animals.
-What you can do on a farm, on private land, now, obviously subject to animal welfare concerns, is shoot them any time of the day or night, as long as you abide by safety rules and calibre rules and such.
+What you can do on a farm, on private land – obviously, subject to animal welfare concerns – is shoot them any time of the day or night, as long as you abide by safety rules and calibre rules and such.
 So to declare them a pest would do nothing except make farmers have to pay for it, whereas now it is the government’s problem.
 Right now, as it stands, a farmer can spotlight a deer, whereas you cannot on public land – and nor should you; even if it is other hunters out there, you do not want people spotlighting at night where they cannot see beyond the spotlight.
 So why does everyone – the royal ‘everyone’ – want them declared a pest?
 Ideology.

 Katherine COPSEY (Southern Metropolitan) (16:03): I thank Mr Bourman for bringing this motion today, but the Greens will not be supporting it.
 This is just a blatant ploy to get access to more and more public land for the benefit of a very small group of Victorians who like to shoot and kill animals.
 Not content with locking people out of Victoria’s wetlands for months of the year to shoot ducks, now the shooting lobby wants to lock us out of more of our national parks.
 If families wanted to go for a bushwalk in a national park, would the onus be on them to work out which part of the national park was off limits for that day or month because of the risk of bullets flying around?
 Maybe they would be required to wear a hi-vis vest in order to not be shot while trying to enjoy the peaceful connection with nature that our national parks provide.
 Hundreds of thousands of Victorians use our national parks daily, weekly and monthly.
 One of the joys is that people know that these parks are protected.
 They can simply arrive and choose their pastime of pleasure – walking, orienteering, birdwatching, camping, swimming or picnicking.